-Insurance claims consists of claims paid to policyholders, which include changes in the valuation of insurance contract liabilities, except for changes in the unearned premium provision which are recorded in premium income.
+Insurance claims consists of claims paid to policyholders, which include changes in the valuation of insurance contract liabilities, except for changes in the provision for unearned premium which are recorded in Gross earned premiums on insurance contracts.
 Insurance claims are recorded on the basis of notifications received.